-When motion mode is activated, don’t expect to see immediate movement of the stars and clouds.
+When motion mode is activated, don’t expect to see the immediate movement of the stars and clouds.
 It’s hardly noticeable if you’re not paying close attention to the images.
-The best thing we can say about slow transition speeds is that it shouldn’t cause dizziness.
+The best thing we can say about slow transition speeds is that they shouldn’t cause dizziness.

 Cobalt-Blue Galaxy and Blue Nebula

 As we mentioned earlier, the only difference between this and the Classic model is the colors of their projections.
 The Cobalt displays a cobalt-blue starry galaxy against a blue nebula cloud background.
 The colors are nonadjustable and non-swappable so you’re stuck with what you get.
 What we can say is that regardless of whether you get this or the Classic, you can rest assured that they’ll help in creating a comfortable environment in any part of your home.

 3-foot Power Cord

 These laser projectors do not run on batteries; instead, they rely on an AC adapter (two-pin American plug) that plugs into a 120V to 220V receptacle.
 The short power cord means using an extension cord to place the unit in the middle of a room or project images on the wall or a portion of the ceiling adjacent to the wall outlet.

 Indoor Use Only

 These starry-night laser projectors are rated for indoor use only.
 Not to discourage you from using this device on balcony ceilings, but if there’s rain or snow, we can’t guarantee that water won’t splash into the laser diodes and motor and cause irreversible damage.
 Thankfully, they can work in extreme indoor temperatures of between 32°F and 104°F (0°C to 40°C).